Hailey Bieber's Latest High-Fashion Look Was Only $190

 You can thank me later.

-Hailey Bieber is the latest face to join YSL Beauty’s new digital series to promote the brand’s Libre Flowers & Flames fragrance.
-For the campaign, she appeared in two photos shot by photographer, Tyler Mitchell.
+Hailey Bieber is the latest voice to join YSL Beauty’s new digital series to promote the brand’s Libre Flowers & Flames fragrance.
+For the project, she appeared in two photos shot by photographer, Tyler Mitchell.
 According to the brand’s Instagram post on July 31, the series features “a diverse group of four feminine icons.”

 And what perfect timing for Bieber to flex her female empowerment muscles: the model and entrepreneur is building a beauty empire while expecting her first child.
-The fact that she’s pregnant doesn’t seem to be slowing her down at all, and in fact, it might be the very thing that’s fueling her.
-Bieber rocked a black off-the-shoulder top in her most recent campaign, flaunting her chic style with a hint of her pregnant belly.
+The fact that she’s pregnant doesn’t seem to be slowing her down at all... and it might be the very thing that’s fueling her.
+Bieber rocked a black off-the-shoulder top in the recent project, flaunting her chic style with a hint of her pregnant belly.

 Hailey’s Sleek One-Shoulder Moment